Shuping's Mill Complex

 Shuping's Mill Complex was a historic grist mill complex located near Faith, Rowan County, North Carolina.
 The complex included a two-story frame dwelling, flour and corn mill building, cotton gin house (1895), and two other contributing buildings.
-The mill was built in 1900, and was a 2 1/2-story frame building sheathed n weatherboard and on a stone foundation.
+The mill was built in 1900, and was a 2 1/2-story frame building sheathed in weatherboard and on a stone foundation.
 It was destroyed in 1986 when a car crash sparked a fire.
 The original boiler still remains on the property.

 It was listed on the National Register of Historic Places in 1982.